LinusGo/Cpts-322-Warmup_Project/README_milestone1.md

     * Increment the post's like count by 1.
     * Write the updated post back to the database
     * Since the current page is the main page (i.e., `/index`), you don't need to redirect to a different page.
-    * Retrieve all the posts from the database and render `index.html` with the update form.
+    * Retrieve all the posts from the database and render `index.html` with the updated form.

 2. Now, in `_post.html`, assign the `href` attribute of like link ( i.e., `like.png`) to the like route URL `like`.
 See the class exercise for examples on how to pass the route variable to `url_for'.